This is the latest video from Tesla owner and TOCWA committee member Steve Rogers.

 Western Australia will have fast DC charging until then the following tips will

 Charging from AC will provide the same power transfer and charging speed no matter the battery state of charge right up to approximately 97% so there’s no time saving in adding the bare minimum charge to get to the next location, this is where the saying “Always Be Charging” comes in, take the charge where its available, the next charge location may only be 200kms along the highway but if it doesn’t work you could be spending the next 15 hours charging from a caravan park socket rather than the lunchtime stop you expected.
 Arriving with 40% state of charge is far wiser than arriving with less than 10%.

 Don’t try and charge too fast if you don’t need to, especially overnight on three phase.
 If the Plugshare comments say the breaker trips off with extended high amp charging go to the touchscreen settings and drop the amps down a small amount so the car completes charging just before you plan to depart, slower charging is better than no charging.

-- Cool the car interior just before departure while still charging, this reduces the energy consumption from the battery needed to cool the car down once back on the highway.
+Cool the car interior just before departure while still charging, this reduces the energy consumption from the battery needed to cool the car down once back on the highway.

 Ask permission to charge before you plug in.
 Many of the charge locations in regional WA are provided through the good will of the local business, it’s important to return the favour with a friendly chat if possible.
 Take note that due to staff turnover the person behind the counter may not even know a chargepoint exists, check the exact location by browsing the plugshare photos beforehand.

 Get an early start each day and get off the road before dark – there’s far less traffic on the road in the early morning and it’s generally cooler.
 There’s still some wildlife hanging around the side of the road but it’s easier to see without a continual flow of headlights heading towards you.
 Early starts and early finish also provide some flexibility if your planned journey for the day takes longer than expected.